b45ch1/algopy/documentation/sphinx/index.rst

 If one executes that code one obtains as output::

     $ python getting_started.py
-    gradient computed with ALGOPY using UTP arithmetic =  [ 135.42768462   41.08553692   15.        ]
+    gradient computed with AlgoPy using UTP arithmetic =  [ 135.42768462   41.08553692   15.        ]
     evaluated symbolic gradient =  [ 135.42768462   41.08553692   15.        ]
     difference = [ 0.
 0. 0.]

-The derivative computed with ALGOPY is up to machine precision the same as the symbolically computed gradient.
+The derivative computed with AlgoPy is up to machine precision the same as the symbolically computed gradient.

 How does it work?:
 ------------------
-ALGOPY offers the forward mode and the reverse mode of AD.
+AlgoPy offers the forward mode and the reverse mode of AD.

 Forward Mode of AD:

     The basic idea is the computation on (univariate) Taylor polynomials with with matrix coefficients.
-More precisely, ALGOPY supports univariate Taylor polynomial (UTP) arithmetic where the coefficients of the polynomial are numpy.ndarrays.
+More precisely, AlgoPy supports univariate Taylor polynomial (UTP) arithmetic where the coefficients of the polynomial are numpy.ndarrays.
     To distinguish Taylor polynomials from real vectors resp. matrices they are written with enclosing brackets: